iotaledger/tips/text/0008-weighted-uniform-random-tip-selection/0008-weighted-uniform-random-tip-selection.md

 * `Confirmed Root Transactions` defines the set of first seen transactions which are confirmed by a previous milestone when we walk the past cone of a given transaction.
 The walk stops on confirmed transactions.
 Yellow = `Confirmed Root Transactions` for PoV transaction, Red = Milestone, Blue = PoV transaction.
+Note that the red marked milestone is also a `confirmed root transaction`.
 ![sdf](images/cnf_tx_roots.PNG)
 * `Transaction Snapshot Index (TSI)` defines the index of the milestone which confirmed a given transaction.
 * `Oldest Transaction Root Snapshot Index (OTRSI)` defines the lowest milestone index of a set of